 With Knock, you don't have to coordinate the logistics of selling first and finding temporary housing while you house hunt or risk getting an offer rejected because it's contingent on selling your old house.
 Knock's bridge loan, coupled with its backup offer, makes your offer as good as cash, so you can win the home you want and remove your old house from the equation.

-While swapping homes is still a tough mountain to climb, Naig has helped clients achieve the best-case scenario with Knock: "I had a client use Knock last year to buy a house in Waukee, WI, while selling their home in Beaverdale.
+While swapping homes is still a tough mountain to climb, Naig has helped clients achieve the best-case scenario with Knock: "I had a client use Knock last year to buy a house in Waukee while selling their home in Beaverdale.
 Within 48 hours, their new offer was accepted — no contingency, no wait.
 When they left, we staged the old house, it went on the market clean and empty, and we were under contract in less than a week."

 âś… You can use the loan for more than just a down payment